coderefinery/git-intro/content/conflicts.md

     branch.
 - Project layout measures
   - Modifying global data often causes conflicts.
-  - Modular programming minimizes risk of conflicts.
+  - Modular programming reduces this risk.
 - Technical measures
   - **Share your changes early and often** - this is one of the happy, rare circumstances when everyone doing the selfish thing (e.g. `git push` as